Multiphase flow: In nature

 Sediment transport in rivers is subject to multiphase flow, in which the suspended particles are treated as a disperse second phase which interacts with the continuous fluid phase.

 An example of multiphase flow on a smaller scale would be within porous structures.
-Pore-structure modelling enables the use Darcy's law to calculate the volumetric flow rate through porous media such as groundwater flow through rock.
+Pore-structure modelling enables the use of Darcy's law to calculate the volumetric flow rate through porous media such as groundwater flow through rock.
 Further examples occur within the bodies of living organisms, such as blood flow (with plasma being the liquid phase and red blood cells constituting the solid phase.
 Also flow within the intestinal tract of the human body, with solid food particles and water flowing simultaneously.